Detection Engineer vs. Cyber Security Specialist

 Detection Engineer

-- Experience with security information and event management (SIEM) systems
+- Strong understanding of security information and event management (SIEM) systems.

 Cyber Security Specialist

-- Strong knowledge of cybersecurity principles and best practices
+- Comprehensive knowledge of cybersecurity principles and practices.

 Educational Backgrounds